M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 ## KubeJS Updates
 - NonSorted_RecipesTweaks.js: Created a Rotten Flesh to Leather Recipe, Fixed Sophisticated Barrel to Limite Barrel Recipe
+## Global Pack Updates
+- Moved all Datapacks into Global Datapacks
 ## Config Updates
 - EMI: Change Index Source from Registered to Creative to fix not showing all recipes issue
 - CarryOn: Blacklisted Villagers from being picked up so it doesn't conflict with Easy Villagers
 - Alexs Mobs: Seagulls are now more friendly and won't steal your food
 ## Drippy Loading Screen Updates
 - Updated version number to 2.0.1
 ## Fancy Menu Updates
 - Updated version number to 2.0.1